Apparel, Shoes & Textiles OVERVIEW

 This includes sales by ecommerce and other non-store retailing methods.

-In America, during 2017, retail sales at clothing, shoes and accessories stores in the U.S.
+In America, during 2018, retail sales at clothing, shoes and accessories specialty stores in the U.S.

 While Asia, particularly China, has enjoyed a dominant position in shoes, apparel and household textiles manufacturing for several years, makers of these items located in developed nations such as the U.S.

 and Canada have suffered a long period of decline.

 For example, roughly 98% of the shoes sold in America each year are imports, and the majority of these imports come from Asia.